rockstor/rockstor-doc/contribute/contribute.rst

 This is an oft neglected element in software development;
 but we are attempting to better our own standing in this regard.

-The following will run all tests post the above detailed source install:
+The following will run all tests following the source installation detailed above:

 .. code-block:: console